-Council has also set a benchmark that 19.2% of the total rate levy will come from business properties.
-A benchmark was set, as prior to this, Council's average business rates were one of the lowest in the State for similar sized councils.
-As a result Council's average business rates are commensurate with similar sized councils and our neighbouring councils.
+Council has also set a benchmark that approximately 19% of the total rate levy will come from business properties.
+This benchmark was originally set at 20% in 2006, as prior to this, Council's average business rate was one of the lowest in the State for similar sized councils.